Emfuleni Local Municipality: Local history

 The Emfuleni Local Municipality is rich in history: it encapsulates the Anglo-Boer War, the Sharpeville Massacre of 1960, and the 1996 signing of the Constitution of South Africa in Sharpeville.

 Location

-It shares boundaries with Metsimaholo Local Municipality in the Free State to the south, Midvaal Local Municipality to the east, the City of Johannesburg Metropolitan Municipality to the north and Rand West City and Tlokwe (Potchefstroom) Municipalities to the west.
-The municipality is strategically located with access to a well-maintained road network – e.g. the N1 national route.
+It shares boundaries with Metsimaholo Local Municipality in the Free State to the south, Midvaal Local Municipality to the east, the City of Johannesburg Metropolitan Municipality to the north and the Rand West City and Tlokwe local municipalities to the west.
+The municipality is strategically located with access to a well-maintained road network, including the N1 national route.
 The Vaal River forms the southern boundary of the municipality; its strategic location affords it many opportunities for tourism and other forms of economic development.

 Urban centres and industry

 Emfuleni is a largely urbanised municipality, with a high population density compared to other municipalities making up the Sedibeng District.
 In fact, the municipality houses around 80% of the district's total population.
 The municipality forms the heartland of what was formerly known as the Vaal Triangle, renowned for its contribution to the iron and steel industry in South Africa.
 The two main town centres are Vereeniging and Vanderbijlpark.
 Sasolburg is 10 kilometers to the south, across the provincial boundary.

 There are a number of small settlements, mostly within approximately six kilometers of the above towns.
 They are Bonanne, Steelpark, Duncanville, Unitas Park, Sonland Park, Waldrift, Rust-ter-Vaal, Roshnee and Debonair Park.
 The area also comprises a number of large residential areas, all of which require considerable investment in infrastructure and environmental upgrading.

 It also contains six large townships namely Evaton, Sebokeng, Sharpeville, Boipatong, Bophelong and Tshepiso.
 These centers currently lack the facilities generally associated with towns of their size.